 Take time to add your resources

 Once you’ve set up your plan, it’s time to add your resources.
-We have over 400 resources (books, lectures, flash cards, and Qbanks) in our database to choose from.
+Blueprint Prep has over 400 resources (books, lectures, flash cards, and Qbanks) in our database to choose from.

 If you’re still not sure which resources to use, we offer a choice of pre-selected bundles of the most popular resources, as well as bundles of free resources for all major medical exams to create a balanced plan.
 If you know what resources you’ll be using, just search and add them to your plan.

 Once you’ve added a resource, you won’t have to do that work again for a given study block – so take the time to customize as much as you need the first time you’re adding a resource.

 • Looked through our list of Supported Study Resources and can’t find a resource you want?
 Need anything very specific, like your professor’s handwritten manual that exists in 5 physical copies?
 We’ve got you covered!
 You can add your custom book, lecture, question bank, or flashcards right away, or you can ask us to add it for you within 3-5 business days.
 Add as many resources as you need!
 You can find detailed instructions on how to add your custom resource here.